The Kids and Adults Together (KAT) study

 We are seeking 8-10 year old children and their biological parents to participate in our study.
 Please see the “Interested Participants” tab if you or someone you know may be interested in participating!

-Alongside the KAT study, researchers in the BE-RAD lab are working on projects in collaboration with colleagues both within and outside of UNO:
+Alongside the KAT and PELICAN studies, researchers in the BE-RAD lab are working on projects in collaboration with colleagues both within and outside of UNO:

 · Longitudinal patterns of hormone coupling in middle childhood and early adolescence (Black)